 It is said that by 2020, there will be 1.4 million computing jobs available but there will be only 400,000 computer science students available.
 It’s a $500 billion opportunity.
 Even now, around 60% of STEM (Science, Technology, Engineering and Math) jobs are computing (computer science / computer programming) jobs.

 The only way to recognise the bright prospects offered by the world of software engineering is to learn the subject!
 You can make a start in that direction by learning software programming, or coding as it is also called, right from an early age.

 Even grownups who are interested in acquiring a new skill and want to polish their CV can start by learning coding.
 It’s a myth that one can learn coding only at a certain age.
 You can learn coding at any age, be it 6 or 60.

 Why kids should learn coding today

 There is no downside, only an upside to learning coding at an early age: kids can grasp better.
 So coding is no less than a life skill.
 Just like you send your kid to a swimming class or a drawing or dancing class, coding is best learnt at an early age.
 So after-school coding programs like YoungWonks are one’s best bet, especially since these program will lay a solid foundation for one’s career aspirations as a software engineer.

-It may be pointed out here that most of the successful coders today started young.
+It may be pointed out here that many successful coders started young.
 And even if you or your child don’t wish to pursue software engineering, coding lessons will keep you in good stead and leave you better equipped to deal with any software problems that you may face even as a consumer.
 After all, we heavily rely on and consume software today.

 Below is an interview video that throws light on the same subject: